 How are hemp buds different from marijuana?

-The biggest difference is their cannabinoid profiles.
-Compared to marijuana, hemp has way more CBD and way less THC.
+The biggest difference is the CBD content.
+Compared to marijuana, CBD flower strains have way more CBD and way less THC.
 Hemp may also have higher amounts of CBG, CBDa, and CBDv, while marijuana may have more Delta-8 THC, THCa, and THCv.

-Marijuana tends to have slightly different terpene profiles, too, with an emphasis on relaxing terpenes like myrcene, which give it that infamous ‘’couch-lock’’ effect.
+Marijuana tends to have slightly different terpene profiles, too.
+Most strains place an emphasis on relaxing terpenes like myrcene, which give it that infamous “couch-lock” effect.
 Hemp flower, on the other hand, is often rich in more energizing terpenes like beta-caryophyllene, eugenol, and humulene.
 Marijuana plants can also be shorter and stockier than hemp, with thicker stalks and denser, heavier buds.

 But most of these differences are slight.
 Hemp and marijuana are both members of the cannabis plant family, after all, just with different cannabinoid profiles.
 Low THC, high CBD cannabis is called hemp, while high THC cannabis is called marijuana.
-And — thanks to ever-improving hemp farming techniques — today’s hemp often looks and smells just as good as your favorite cannabis strain might.
+Today’s hemp looks and smells just as good as your favorite cannabis strain.

 The last difference we’ll mention is an obvious one.
 Hemp buds are federally legal, while marijuana buds are not.
 If you’re going to smoke marijuana, make sure your area’s laws allow it first.
 And never smoke prior to driving or operating machinery.